philipbjorge/bootcut/README.md

 bootcut
 =======

-A bootstrapped version of Slim framework configured with templating, ORM support, and Twitter Bootstrap.
+A bootstrapped version of Slim framework configured with templating, ORM support, and Twitter Bootstrap because I was sick and tired of rolling a new PHP framework for every small project.

-# Get Started
+## Get Started
 Update config.php to reflect your site's settings.

 Check out routes/example.php to see an example route file.
 All files in the routes directory are included by default.